Z3TA/webide/plugin/readme.txt

 Your test function should trow errors, or call the callback function with argument false, or true if the test succeeded.

-Place the test file(s) in the tests/ folder. (they will be loaded automatically)
+Place the test file(s) in the tests/ folder. (they will be loaded automatically) Encapsulate your test code into a self calling function to avoid littering the global scope: (function() { ... })();

-Encapsulate your test code into a self calling function to avoid littering the global scope: (function() { ... })();
+Or put "editor.addTest" in the plugin's code so it can access private variables.

 Tips: Write "bug traps" and sanity checks like: if(foo != bar) throw new Error("Expected foo=" + foo + " to equal bar=" + bar);